 Colon says the foundation could take this approach because it had been doing community work for 35 years.
 There is a level of trust between the foundation and community nonprofits.
 He says, “I could sign grants just by having a conversation with people.
 I don’t do that, but I could, just on the basis of their reputation.
 So why do I need to go through all these long routes, instead of using your reputational capital that has been established throughout the years and making this a sort of low-doubt, rapid grant.
 For us, that’s simple because we are immersed in communities.”

-One strategy is creating access to water and food in a sustained manner.
-Another is creating access to the power grid, education, and health in a sustainable manner.
-Special initiatives is the third strategy.
+One strategy is making sure water and food are available and reliable.
+Another is creating sustainable access to the power grid, education, and health.
+Special initiatives make up the third strategy.
 These vary, but the foundation is homing in on comprehensive investments in particular towns.
-The pilot municipality is Loiza, which, according to Colon, is both the poorest and the blackest.
+The pilot municipality is Loíza, which, according to Colon, is both the poorest and the blackest.

 These strategies are overlaid with a community listening and adaptation approach that moved the foundation from humanitarian responses, to sustainable responses, to systemic responses.
 For example, in terms of water, at the beginning of the recovery effort the focus was on getting people bottled water.
 But that brings a host of challenges, including plastic waste.
 So, the foundation started to supply water purifiers to nonprofits, which, in turn, created water distribution systems for their constituency.
 Then, the municipality of Yauco suggested the foundation help the town build a well.
 The foundation evolved its strategy to build community aqueducts that serve 400 families each.